![]() |

 ||

 shall I think when I am called to die?
-Shall I find too soon my life has ended? - my dear -The years, too The years too quickly, have hastened by With so little done with all I’d intended.
-There were
+Shall I find too soon my life has ended? - my dear -The The years too quickly, have hastened by With so little done with all I’d intended.
+There

 |